ammarhakim/gkyl/README.md

 Building gkyl requires

-- a modern C/C++ compiler.
+- A modern C/C++ compiler.
-- Python 3 (for use in the `waf` build system and post-processing).
 - NVIDIA Cuda compiler (nvcc) if using (NVIDIA) GPUs.
 - The NCCL multi-GPU communication library.
 - gkylzero (https://github.com/ammarhakim/gkylzero) compiled and
   installed.

 The following instructions assume that these tools are present.